sarperyn/sarperyn.github.io/about.md

 title: About
 permalink: /about/
 layout: page
-excerpt: I'm student of mathematics from Yildiz Technical University, living in Istanbul, Turkey.
-This blog is mostly about mathematics, statistics and machine learning.
-Sometimes I may write about other things as well.
+excerpt: exp
 comments: false
 ---
-I'm student of mathematics in Yildiz Technical University, living in Istanbul, Turkey.
-This blog is mostly about mathematics, statistics and machine learning.
-Sometimes I may write about other things as well.
+Hi.
+I'm Sarper.
+I am a mathematics student at Yildiz Technical University in Istanbul, Turkey.
+I write about mathematics, machine learning.
+I share my notes and sources I use.
+Probably you noticed that I am interested in mathematics and machine learning but there is more.
+To be more spesific, I can count a few things I guess.
+Nowadays, deep learning, mathematical analysis, probability theory, optimization, abstract algebra are my study fields.
+For more information about my work, you can look up my resume below.